TimePHP-org/TimePHP-Skeleton/README.md

 # Skeleton-MVC-Composer
 A very simple skeleton to begin a website.

-To be honest, it's not a real MVC pattern but it's stiil very simple to use
+To be honest, it's not a real MVC pattern but it's stiil very simple to use.
+It's principally intended to beginners.

 # Download
 First of all, you need to download [Composer](https://getcomposer.org/download/).
 If you are more comfortable, you can download [Git](https://git-scm.com/).